Carlosman1996/commsman/TASK.md

 TODO: MVP 1 documentation

 ## Future LOW PRIORITY

+TODO: Windows and MacOS support.
+Test the application in both platforms.

 TODO: create a way to remove the last results or to control the number of results to save.